lusob/gym-ple/README.rst

 gym-ple
 ******
+OpenAI PLE environment.

-PyGame Learning Environment (PLE) is a learning environment, mimicking the Arcade Learning Environment interface, allowing a quick start to Reinforcement Learning in Python.
+PLE (PyGame Learning Environment) is a learning environment, mimicking the Arcade Learning Environment interface, allowing a quick start to Reinforcement Learning in Python.
 The goal of PLE is allow practitioners to focus design of models and experiments instead of environment design.
 This package allows to use PLE as a gym environment.